DIBBS-project/DIBBS-Architecture-Demo/README.md

 sudo bash deploy_without_docker.sh
 ```

-Once the deployment is finished, run the following "oneliner" script
+Once the deployment is finished (give to the system one or two minutes), run the following "oneliner" script

 ```
 bash onliner_init_script.sh --run-on-roger